-Toyota RAV4 (2006 – 2013): At A Glance
+Toyota RAV4 (2006 – 2013) At A Glance

 Stepping out of a Yaris and into a RAV4 is bound to give the wrong impression.
 I always remembered the old RAV4 as the sportiest of all the SUVs.
 Yet this big new RAV4 D-4D 180 felt more like a Shogun.

-What does a Toyota RAV4 (2006 - 2013) cost?
+Looking for a Toyota RAV4 (2006 - 2013)?

 Real MPG average for a Toyota RAV4 (2006 – 2013)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.

 Real MPG gives real world data from drivers like you to show how much fuel a vehicle really uses.